 Dramatically Cut Emissions from Cars and Trucks

-Emissions and fuel efficiency standards are a signature UCS victory, made possible through years of analysis and public engagement around the need to reduce emissions from transportation.
+After years of analysis and public engagement around the need to reduce emissions from transportation, we helped pass federal emissions and fuel efficiency standards—a signature UCS achievement.
 The current standards are designed to halve the global warming emissions of new cars and light trucks by 2025, a prospect equivalent to taking some 40 million cars and trucks off the road.
-These standards are now threatened by the Trump administration but we're mobilizing our members and supporters to fight hard to preserve them.
+When threatened by the Trump administration we mobilized our members and supporters to fight hard to preserve them.

 Halved Global Warming Emissions in the Northeast